vincicat/heroku-express/README.md

 This is a simple [node.js](http://nodejs.org/) server (node.js ver > 0.4.7) powered by [express.js 2.4.6](http://expressjs.com/guide.html), included all the file Heroku needed ([heroku guide Sep 2011](http://devcenter.heroku.com/articles/node-js))

+You can use it on your own server with  [foreman](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html)

 ## Edit
 You can modify this server by editing `app.js`